michalhercik/RecSIS/docs/dev-guide-ext.md

 4. If the user is not authenticated, they are redirected to the login page.
 Logging in using (mock-)CAS and logging out (which does not communicate with the CAS server) is done in `cas.go` file.
 Database interactions are handled in the `database.go` file.
 5. Once authenticated, servers can call `Auth.UserID(r)` to get the authenticated user ID from the request context.

 Logout and login pages (their templated HTML) can be seen in `view.templ` file.
-This file uses Go templates to render the HTML for these pages.
+This file uses HTML templates to render the HTML for these pages.
 Login uses `loginModel` structure defined in `model.go`. `texts.go` contains multi-language texts used in the HTML and in error messages.

 #### `dbds`